run-house/runhouse/docs/tutorials/api/compute.rst

 Initialize your Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are two types of supported cluster types:
+There are three types of supported cluster types:

-1. Bring-your-own (BYO) Cluster: these are existing clusters that you
+1. **Bring-your-own (BYO) Cluster**: Existing clusters that you
    already have up, and access through an IP address and SSH
    credentials.
+Please refer to the :ref:`Bring-Your-Own Cluster` section for further instructions.

-2. On-demand Cluster associated with your cloud account (AWS, GCP,
+2. **On-demand Cluster**: Associated with your cloud account (AWS, GCP,
    Azure, LambdaLabs).
 There are additional features for these clusters,
    such as cluster (auto) stop.
 Please refer to
-   ``Installation and Setup Guide`` for instructions on first getting
+   :ref:`On-Demand Cluster` for instructions on first getting
    cloud credentials set up.

+3. **SageMaker Cluster**: Clusters that are created and managed
+   through SageMaker, which can be used as a compute backend (just like BYO or On-Demand clusters)
+   or for running dedicated training jobs.
+Please refer to the :ref:`SageMaker Clusters` section for instructions on
+   getting setup with SageMaker.

 .. code:: python